guillaumeblanc/ozz-animation/_samples/foot_ik.md

 ![ankle correction]({{site.baseurl}}/images/samples/foot_ik_ankle.svg)

    6. Offsets the character down, so that the lowest ankle (lowest from its original position) reaches its targetted position.
 The other leg(s) will be ik-ed.
    7. Applies two bone IK to each leg, so the ankles reache their targetted position.
 This in computed in character model-space.
+Pole vector is given by original knee forward vector, such that the result remains close to original animation.
-   8. Applies aim IK to each ankle, so the footis correctly aligned to the floor.
+   8. Applies aim IK to each ankle, so the foot is correctly aligned to the floor.
 Uses floor normal as a reference to align ankle up vector.
-The forward direction of the foot is then driven by the pole vector, which polls the foot (ankle forward vector) toward it's original (animated) direction.
+The forward direction of the foot (pole vector) is then driven by the ankle forward vector, which polls the foot toward it's original (animated) direction.